What Credit Score Do You Need To Buy A House?

-FICO® Score vs. Credit Score
+FICO® Score Vs. Credit Score

-The three national credit reporting agencies, Equifax, Experian and TransUnion, collect information from lenders, banks and other companies and compile that information to formulate your credit score.
+The three national credit reporting agencies – Equifax®, Experian™ and TransUnion® – collect information from lenders, banks and other companies and compile that information to formulate your credit score.

-How To Increase Your Credit Score
+How To Increase Your Credit Score Before Buying A House

-If you want to qualify for a loan and your credit score isn’t up to par, you can take actionable steps to increase your credit score.
-Quicken Loans® is not a financial advisor, so consult a professional for help repairing your credit.
+If you want to qualify for a loan and your credit score isn’t up to par, you can take actionable steps to improve your credit score.
+Let’s walk through some of the ways to increase your score before buying a house.

 Tip #1: Pay Off Outstanding Debt

-For example, if you typically charge $2,000 per month on your credit card and divide that by your total credit limit of $10,000, your credit utilization ratio is 20%.
+To calculate your credit utilization ratio, simply divide how much you owe on your card by how much spending power you have.
+For example, if you typically charge $2,000 per month on your credit card, divide $2,000 by your total credit limit of $10,000.
+Your credit utilization ratio is 20%.

-Tip #2: Pay Bills On Time
+Tip #2: Pay Your Bills On Time

 Tip #3: Don’t Apply For Too Much Credit